• Hungarian Language

 Pros

-• Apartment Friendly: Very house-friendly dog the Cotonese breed.
+• Apartment Adaptability: Very house-friendly dog the Cotonese breed.

 • Shedding Level: Cotonese dogs are low shedders.